Andrey Akimov: Corporate boards

 Since December 2006, Akimov is a member of the Novatek Board of Directors.
 Since June 2011, he is a member of the Gazprom Board of Directors.
-He is a member of the Supervisory Board of the CSKA ice hockey club.
+He is a member of the supervisory board of the CSKA ice hockey club.

 Awards

 Awarded the Order of Honor (2008), Order for Merit to the Fatherland, 4th Class (2013), and the Order of Alexander Nevsky (2017).

 Sanctions

-In April 2018, the United States imposed sanctions on him and 23 other Russian nationals during the War in Ukraine.
+In April 2018, the United States imposed sanctions on him and 23 other Russian nationals during the war in Donbas.
 Following Russia's 2022 invasion of Ukraine, Akimov was sanctioned by the UK.

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 Personal life

-His romantic partner has been identified as the painter Marianna Chaykina in Russian media.
-She has a Cypriot passport.
-She is listed as a co-owner of some of Akimov's companies.
-She bought a $15.6 million flat in London through a shell company.
+In Russian media, his romantic partner has previously been identified as painter Marianna Chaykina (Марианна Чайкина).

-The Pandora Papers leaks revealed that Akimov owned at least eight shell companies over the period 2007–2018.
+The Pandora Papers leaks revealed that Akimov owned at least eight shell companies over the period 2007–2018 which were registered in the British Virgin Islands (BVI) and some of the companies were co-owned by Marianna Chaykina.

+As of December 2021, Akimov has been married since September 2021 to an unknown woman identified as an ex-aviation worker.